mlkeniston/mlkeniston/README.md

 - 👋 Hi, I’m @mlkeniston
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning on The Odin Project
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email: malcolm910@gmail.com
 -